Market Making on the Digitex Futures Exchange

 If the market maker manages to buy and sell the same amount of contracts and the price of the underlying instrument doesn’t change, the profit will be the difference between the bid price and the offer price.

-Market making leads to tighter bid-ask spreads, providing liquidity and reducing slippage costs by making it easier for other market participants to enter and exit positions.
+Futures market making leads to tighter bid-ask spreads, providing liquidity and reducing slippage costs by making it easier for other market participants to enter and exit positions.
 All major stock exchanges and futures markets offer various different incentives to encourage market makers to continuously place bids and offers.
 These incentives can include reduced trading fees, faster access to information, faster trade execution and even the ability to back out of trades within the first 100 milliseconds of one of their bids being hit!

 Essentially, market makers are often given a tangible advantage over other market participants that virtually guarantees their profitability in exchange for the liquidity they provide.
 In this way, the presence of market makers can actually make it harder for other traders to make a profit, despite the appearance of tighter bid-ask spreads and improved liquidity.